elastic/kibana/src/plugins/data/public/public.api.md

 // src/plugins/data/common/es_query/filters/exists_filter.ts:30:3 - (ae-forgotten-export) The symbol "ExistsFilterMeta" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/es_query/filters/exists_filter.ts:31:3 - (ae-forgotten-export) The symbol "FilterExistsProperty" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/es_query/filters/match_all_filter.ts:28:3 - (ae-forgotten-export) The symbol "MatchAllFilterMeta" needs to be exported by the entry point index.d.ts
+// src/plugins/data/common/es_query/filters/meta_filter.ts:53:3 - (ae-forgotten-export) The symbol "FilterState" needs to be exported by the entry point index.d.ts
+// src/plugins/data/common/es_query/filters/meta_filter.ts:54:3 - (ae-forgotten-export) The symbol "FilterMeta" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/es_query/filters/phrase_filter.ts:33:3 - (ae-forgotten-export) The symbol "PhraseFilterMeta" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/es_query/filters/phrases_filter.ts:31:3 - (ae-forgotten-export) The symbol "PhrasesFilterMeta" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "FilterLabel" needs to be exported by the entry point index.d.ts